Turks in Germany: Men's football

-Many football players of Turkish origin in Germany have been successful in first-division German and Turkish football clubs, as well as other European clubs.
-However, in regards to playing for national teams, many players of Turkish origin who were born in Germany have chosen to play for the Turkish national football team.
+Many football players of Turkish origin in Germany have been successful in first-division Germany and Turkey football clubs, as well as other European clubs.
+However, in regards to playing for national teams, many players of Turkish origin who were born in Germany have chosen to play for the Turkey national football team.
 Nonetheless, in recent years there has been an increase in the number of players choosing to represent Germany.